Student Scholars Day Zines Presentation Information

 Submitting Your Zine

-If you want to submit a digital zine, you will want to choose the digital zine submission form and submit your zine in page order, and in PDF form.
+If you are making a digital zine, please submit it in page order, and in PDF form.
 “Page order” means the cover should be first, then page one, page two, etc. ending with the back cover.
+You will also need to include a second file, this one will be your display page (the single page you choose to be displayed in the exhibit).
+The display page submission should also be in PDF form.